Golden Football Magazine

 Watch video of the catch.

-Not giving Swanny time to rest but doing the same to Washington, Bradshaw went to Lynn again who sped past the beleaguered CB toward the center of the field.
-However, the pass fell in front of the diving Swann at the 6.
+Not giving Swanny time to rest but doing the same to Washington, Bradshaw went to Lynn again who sped past the beleaguered cornerback toward the center of the field.
+However, the pass fell in front of the diving Swann at the six.
 Play stopped for the two-minute warning.

 Swann years later: Once, Harris came over to me after an earlier play and told me I was lucky because he'd just missed me with a hard shot.
 He said he was going to get me if I came across the middle.

 Bleier found running room over the right side to the 30.
-On 3rd-and-2, TE Randy Grossman and G Jim Clack came in.
-Franco gained 3 at RT for a 1st down.
+On 3rd-and-two, TE Randy Grossman and G Jim Clack came in.
+Franco gained three at right tackle for a 1st down.
 After a Pittsburgh timeout, Bradshaw did a great Staubach imitation, scrambling right, then left, before throwing to Larry Brown for 7y.
-Martin stuffed Bleier for no gain at RT.
+Martin stuffed Bleier for no gain at right tackle.
 Timeout Steelers.
 One left.
-Bradshaw faded deep and threw all the way to the 3 to Stallworth, but veteran DB Ray Renfro broke it up.
-So Gerela, his ribs aching, came on for a 36y FG attempt against a gusting wind.
+Bradshaw faded deep and threw all the way to the three to Stallworth, but veteran DB Ray Renfro broke it up.
+So Gerela, his ribs aching, came on for a 36y field goal attempt against a gusting wind.
 Dallas used a timeout when a sub was late getting off the field.
 Whether that had the effect of "icing" the kicker we don't know, but the boot went wide left.

 Dallas ran off the final 22 seconds with a 5y run by Newhouse.